 - Lindsay Ostrom, from teacher to full time blogger, owner of PinchOfYum.com

-- LeAura Alderson and Devani Alderson, RecipesAndMe.com.
-We purchased this already monetizing blog and plan to expand into our own iCreateDaily sister brand cooking site: iCookDaily.com as soon as we’re able.
+- We purchased this already monetizing blog — RecipesAndMe.com — also plan to expand into our own iCreateDaily sister brand cooking site: iCookDaily.com as soon as we’re able.

 Earning Money from Websites

-The other monetizing websites in our family business portfolio include: GardensAll.com and MyTrainerFitness.com.
-However, both sites suffered dramatic declines in traffic following two Google algorithm adjustments in the fall of 2018, aka, Google EAT, that all but turned off the faucet of traffic to these sites.
+The other monetizing websites in our family business portfolio include: GardensAll.com, MyTrainerFitness.com and Labrottie.com.
+However, the first two websites suffered dramatic declines in traffic following two Google algorithm adjustments in the fall of 2018, aka, Google EAT, that all but turned off the faucet of traffic to these sites.
+The garden site is recovering slowly.

 We understand the need for Google to try to regulate the wild west of the internet with such algorithm updates because there’s so much spammy and curated derivative content out there.